geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

 More specifically, in Shogun each model has a `subscribe()` method which a `ParameterObserver` object can use to get information from the given model.
 A Shogun's model also has another method called `observe()` which can be used to transmit information to all the attached observers.
 The `observe()` method is for internal use only and it is not exposed.

 We did not implement the observer pattern ourselves.
-We used instead [RxCpp](https://github.com/ReactiveX/RxCpp) which is a header-only C++ library that offers several algorithms for building asynchronous and event-based programs.
+We used instead [RxCpp](https://github.com/ReactiveX/RxCpp) which is a header-only C++ library that offers several algorithms for building **asynchronous** and **event-based programs**.

 ### ObservedValue and ObservedValueTemplated

 What kind of information is passed to the observers?
-Virtually, any object can be emitted by the model to the various observers.
+Virtually, any object can be emitted by the models to the various observers.
 In order to provide this flexible functionality, we implemented a "wrapper" class, called `ObservedValue`, which can be used to store efficiently any data that a model may want to send around.
 Since we used the new `get()`/`put()` methods from Shogun, we had to provide a **typed wrapper** (such to store whichever object needed).
 That is easily achievable by using C++ templates.
 However, we also needed to provide a clear interface to create/emit these `ObservedValue`.
 We then split the template functionality such to build two classes.
 The final architecture was the following:

 ```c++